ncdc/kcp/README.md

     - **`kubectl-kcp`**
         * A kubectl plugin that offers kcp specific functionality
     - **`shard-proxy`**
-        * A server that provides a workspace index and sharding details
+        * An early experimental server that provides a workspace index and sharding details
     - **`syncer`**
         * Runs on Kubernetes clusters registered with the `cluster-controller`
         * Synchronizes resources in `kcp` assigned to the clusters
-    - **`syncer`**, which implmenents a transparent multi-cluster sync of resources to offer compute (i.e. to run pods and other workload types) to kcp workspaces using external Kubernetes clusters.
 - **`cmd/virtual-workspaces`**
     * Demonstrates how to implement apiservers for custom access-patterns, e.g. like a workspace index.
 - **`config`**: